Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 ### 2025-05-16
-.bat file now runs c script and restarts the ~/.bashrc file for all new terminal sessions for alias to take effect Working on setting up a Flask app to recieve the info
+.bat file now runs c script and restarts the ~/.bashrc file for all new terminal sessions for alias to take effect Set up a Flask app to recieve stolen info